macey26/100-days-of-code/r1-log.md

 ### R1D4
 Made a CSS lock for the CSS TARDIS and changed the heading.
 Hope to have the handles made tomorrow.
 Also working throught The Odin Project lessons and really enjoying the content.

+### R1D5
+Made a handle using CSS today.
+It was very small and hard to position.
+It seems like I am taking my time to get the work done, but I am learning so much about CSS, thanks  to The Odin project and #100DaysOfCode